SoccerNet-v2: A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos: Conclusion

 We release SoccerNet-v2, the largest soccer-related set of annotations, anchored on top of the original \SoccerNet's 500 untrimmed broadcast games.
 With our \texttildelow 300k annotations, we further extend the tasks of action spotting, camera shot segmentation and boundary detection, and we define the novel task of replay grounding.
 We propose and discuss several benchmark results for all of them.
 In addition, we provide codes to reproduce our experiments, and we will host public leaderboards to drive research in this field.
 With SoccerNet-v2, we aim at pushing computer vision closer to automatic solutions for holistic broadcast soccer video understanding, and believe that it is the ideal dataset to explore new tasks and methods for more generic video understanding and production tasks.

-\textbf{Acknowledgments.} This work is supported by the DeepSport project of the Walloon region and the FRIA (Belgium), the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. OSR-CRG2017-3405, and Milestone Research Program at Aalborg University.
+\mysection{Acknowledgments.} This work is supported by the DeepSport project of the Walloon Region, the FRIA, KAUST Office of Sponsored Research (award OSR-CRG2017-3405), and the Milestone Research Program at Aalborg University.

 { }